royalmo/docker-networks/README.md

 > **TASK 8**
 >
 > With the compose file from the previous section running, inspect all networks
-> available and note down each node's IP adress.
-Verify your anwsers by running
+> available and note down each node's IP address.
+Verify your answers by running
 > `ip a` on every node.

-Docker also sets up the routes to all neighbours at the start of every new container.
-This means that, if two containers are on the same network, they will be able to ping eachother without prior configuration.
+Docker also sets up the routes to all neighbors at the start of every new container.
+This means that, if two containers are on the same network, they will be able to ping each other without prior configuration.

 But that's not all, Docker also provides a "DNS server", so you can put the container name instead of its IP address, and it will replace it.
 However,